antonybudianto/next-antonybudianto/_posts/review-astro-vs-qwik.md

 ### Code Editor / IDE

 For Qwik, if you already installed React related IDE's extension, it should already works since Qwik use `*.tsx` file.
-While for Astro, it used `*.astro` file so you need to install the official language support extension [here](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode).
+While for Astro, it used `*.astro` file so you need to install the official [Astro VSCode extension here](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode).

 ### Scoped Style